 A remarkable thing about Jung’s work is that so little of it is out of date.
 Much of the last century’s behaviorally oriented research involving mice, pigeons, and calculators is of no use anymore, if it ever was.
 But Jung cast light on so many hidden essentials of human nature that, if anything, his work grows more relevant as time goes on…

 Chalquist, Craig, PhD.
 “Who was Carl Jung and Why Should we Study his Work?”, Pacifica Graduate Institute, Pacifica Post, October 17, 2016, www.pacificapost.com/who-was-carl-jung-and-why-should-we-study-him-and-his-work.
 Accessed July 12, 2020.

-Makin a singular truth about one person and their theories, like here the assumption that so little of Jung’s work “is out of date.”
-(I do not know if Pacifica explores these issues in their classes about Jung and his theories, perhaps they do.
+A singular truth about one person and their theories: the assumption that so little of Jung’s work “is out of date.”
+(Note: I do not know if Pacifica explores these issues in their classes about Jung and his theories, perhaps they do.
 Having statements like this, however, gestures away from the problems inherent in Jung.
 And does not begin the more layered and difficult conversations needed.)

 The Assumption of “Truth” of the Idea of the Ideal

 I started studying archetypal dreamwork in 1998, a full ten years after Dalal presented and wrote his piece, and never explored nor was mentored to explore these parts of Jung or these kinds of conversations.
 Not in my training as a dreamworker and not in my training as a poet.
 The readings I was given and encouraged to read were selected writings, parts that selectively omitted Jung’s racism as well as his possible anti-Semitism and questionable views about women.